Entanglement and chaos near critical point in strongly coupled gauge theory

 \subsection{Holographic Logarithmic Negativity for two adjacent subsystems at high temperature}

 As mentioned in the previous section, there is always a concern regarding the divergence of infinite series.
-Fortunately, various methods for summation or regularization are available to address the issue of divergence in a given series.
-We observe that in the high-temperature limit where $z_t$ approaches $z_h$, the infinite series in equation \eqref{eq25} does not exhibit convergence.
-Nevertheless, it is possible to regularize the series by reordering its terms in a manner that allows us to recover the component proportional to $l$.
-In the limit where $z_t$ tends toward $z_h$, the expression for the area of the RT-surface takes the following form.
+We observe that in the high-temperature limit $z_t \to z_h$, the infinite series in equation \eqref{eq25} does not exhibit convergence.
+Nevertheless, it is possible to regularize the series and extract the component proportional to $l$.
+In the limit $z_t \to z_h$, the expression for the area of the RT-surface takes the following form.

 where $S_1$, $S_2$ and $S_3$ dependent on $\xi $ and given by

 Finally, in terms of temperature $\hat{T}$, we can write